 Just like things you should not put on your resume, there are ways not to answer job interview questions.
 The problem is that often times people are unprepared, overly nervous , or do not do their homework.

-To make sure you don’t say the wrong thing on your next job interview, take a look at these common questions and bad answers.
+In addition to heeding proper etiquette during job interviews, make sure you don’t say the wrong thing on your next job interview by checking out these common questions and bad answers.

 Tell Me About Yourself

 Not technically a question, your interviewer will likely begin by asking you to tell them about yourself.
 You may be tempted to tell your life story, provide details about your family life, or bring up your medical history.
 This is not the type of information a potential employer wants or needs to know if you are a fit for the job.

 - Rambling on and on for too long

 - “What I really want to do is…”